 King David Ariel is for children who experience barriers to learning, who require extra support and who will ultimately be able to enter the mainstream system.

 These children have learning potential but present with specific or general learning difficulties.
 Suitability of children for admission is determined following a considered review of a multi-disciplinary assessment portfolio.
 Standardised assessment reports from Educational Psychologists, Speech-Language Therapists, and Occupational Therapists, Medical Practitioners, current schools and Learner Support Educators will be considered.
-King David Ariel will cater for children from Grade 1 – 3 with the consideration of a Grade R class should there be a need.
-The school will grow annually, and extend to grade 7 in due course.

 Why send your child to King David Ariel?